waggle-sensor/summer2022/snead/daily_log.md

 # Zoe Snead Daily Activity Log
 My daily activity!
-Most recent additions are at the top
+Thoughts, questions, quick links.
+Most recent additions are at the top <3

+## Week 4: 7/5 to 7/8
+### Tuesday 7/5
+- morning!
+- Joaquin is checking in with Nokia about the phones and Linux.
+Radios are down, not sure when I'll get back into the lab
+#### To Do
+- Downlink!!!
+When in the lab!!
+Eventually!
+Radios are down!
 ## Week 3: 6/27 to 7/1
 ### Friday 7/1
 - Went to Active Shooter training... not a fan...